04foxsec/pokerth/headless.md

 pokerth_server can be run manually by ```/var/games/pokerth-server/pokerth_server```

 ## Docker
-Docker is the next big thing in application deployment.
-[LINK](https://docs.docker.com/) PokerTH installation is as comlicated as the package manager install(not at all).
-The pre-requisit is to have docker installed.
+[Docker](https://docs.docker.com/) is the next big thing in application deployment. :) PokerTH installation is as complicated as the package manager install(not at all).
+The pre-requisit is to have docker installed on your system.

 Let's search the pokerth from the CLI.
 ```